james-y-yoon/satellite-remote-sensing/README.md

 ---

+---

+### Where did I get the data?

+- For TROPOMI, I got all my data from EarthData Search, as the old dhusget script no longer works.

+---

 ### What should I know before running these scripts?
 Before you run any scripts, make sure you have the following libraries: